Elite athletes train their entire lives with the hopes of just sniffing an Olympics.

 For her and her teammates, the chance to party often doesn't come until the Closing Ceremony, the gold medal soccer match taking place with just days left.

 "This is our chance to let loose," noted Chastain.
 "Our hair is on fire, we're leaving the next morning, and we're going to enjoy our last 24 hours."
 (Like, realllly enjoy it.
-Solo described a situation that saw her and some teammates partying with Vince Vaughn and comedian Steve Byrne in Beijing, even managing to bring the whole group into the village past a few rather unobservant guards.
+Solo described a situation that saw her and some teammates partying with Vince Vaughn and comedian Steve Byrne in Beijing back in 2008, even managing to bring the whole group into the village past a few rather unobservant guards.
 "I may have snuck a celebrity back to my room without anybody knowing, and snuck him back out," she teased.
 "But that's my Olympic secret.")

 The way Solo sees it, Olympians can't help but be an all-in bunch.
 "Athletes are extremists," she shared.
 "When they're training, it's laser focus.
 When they go out for a drink, it's 20 drinks.
 With a once-in-a-lifetime experience, you want to build memories, whether it's sexual, partying or on the field.
 I've seen people having sex right out in the open.
 On the grass, between buildings, people are getting down and dirty."